Robust Bichromatic Classification using Two Lines: Preliminaries

 \subparagraph{Notation.} Let $\ell^-$ and $\ell^+$ be the two halfplanes bounded by line $\ell$, with $\ell^-$ below $\ell$ (or left of $\ell$ if $\ell$ is vertical).
 Any pair of lines $\ell_1$ and $\ell_2$, with the slope of $\ell_1$ smaller than that of $\ell_2$, subdivides the plane into at most four interior-disjoint regions $\North(\ell_1,\ell_2)= \ell_1^+ \cap \ell_2^+$, $\East(\ell_1,\ell_2) = \ell_1^+ \cap \ell_2^-$, $\South(\ell_1,\ell_2) = \ell_1^- \cap \ell_2^-$ and $\West(\ell_1,\ell_2) = \ell_1^- \cap \ell_2^+$.
 When $\ell_1$ and $\ell_2$ are clear from the context we may simply write \North to mean $\North(\ell_1,\ell_2)$ etc. We assign each of these regions to either $B$ or $R$, so that $\W_B=\W_B(\ell_1,\ell_2)$ and $\W_R=\W_R(\ell_1,\ell_2)$ are the union of some elements of $\{\North, \East, \South, \West\}$.
 In case $\ell_1$ and $\ell_2$ are parallel, we assume that $\ell_1$ lies below $\ell_2$, and thus $\W_B=\East$.

 \subparagraph{Duality.} We make frequent use of the standard point-line duality~\cite{deberg08computational_geometry}, where we map objects in \emph{primal} space to objects in a \emph{dual} space.
-In particular, a primal point $p=(a,b)$ is mapped to a dual line $p^*: y = ax - b$ and a primal line $\ell: y = ax + b$ is mapped to a dual point $\ell^* = (a,-b)$.
-Note that dualizing an object twice results in the same object, so $(p^*)^* = p$.
+In particular, a primal point $p=(a,b)$ is mapped to the dual line $p^*: y = ax - b$ and a primal line $\ell: y = ax + b$ is mapped to the dual point $\ell^* = (a,-b)$.
 If in the primal a point $p$ lies above a line $\ell$, then in the dual the line $p^*$ lies below the point $\ell^*$.

-For a set of points $P$ with duals $P^* = \{p^* \mid p \in P\}$, we are often interested in the \emph{arrangement} $\A(P^*)$, i.e. the vertices, edges, and faces formed by the lines in $P^*$.
+For a set of points $P$ with duals $P^* = \{p^* \mid p \in P\}$, we are often interested in the \emph{arrangement} $\A(P^*)$, i.e., the vertices, edges, and faces formed by the lines in $P^*$.
 Two unbounded faces of $\A(P^*)$ are \emph{antipodal} if their unbounded edges have the same two supporting lines.
-Consider two antipodal outer faces $P$ and $Q$.

 Since every line contributes to four unbounded faces, there are $O(n)$ pairs of antipodal faces.
-We denote the upper envelope of $P^*$, i.e. the polygonal chain following the highest line in $\A(P^*)$, by $\U(P^*)$, and the lower envelope by $\L(P*)$.
+We denote the upper envelope of $P^*$, i.e., the polygonal chain following the highest line in $\A(P^*)$, by $\U(P^*)$, and the lower envelope by $\L(P*)$.